How yoga help you in the betterment of mental health?

 On the last day, after one of our meditating sessions, my friend/roommate came to me and said something that summarized just about everything I took back from this experience.
 Being a heavy smoker for quite some time now, she said that she had never experienced a high this intense and that she never expected to be able to live without it, let alone experience something that transcends it.

-Panoramic view of woman practicing yoga on background of evening mountains.
-Meditating female is balancing on one leg at sunset.
+Panoramic view of women practising yoga in the background of evening mountains.
+A meditating female is balancing on one leg at sunset.
 Concept of balance.

 With celebrities like Jennifer Aniston, Madonna and Mathew McConaughey famously declaring how yoga helped improve their wellbeing and reduce the crushing anxiety that is often a part of their public lives, this practice has a large following of people who seek some sort of inner peace, strength and joy